 The state not only owns the beds and banks of the navigable waterways below the ordinary high watermark, it also owns the mineral rights associated with this land.
 The Idaho Department of Lands (IDL), acting under the direction of the State Board of Land Commissioners manages the mineral estate of these lands.

-All beds of navigable rivers which have not been located, leased or withdrawn in accordance with statute or the terms of these rules, are free and open to casual exploration* and recreational mining** on a nonexclusive and first come basis.
+All beds of navigable waterways which have not been located, leased or withdrawn in accordance with statute or the terms of these rules, are free and open to casual exploration* and recreational mining** on a nonexclusive and first come basis.

 IDL maintains a list of navigable rivers with restricted mineral entry and not open for casual exploration, recreational mining, leasing, or locating.